-Elements of a Medical Chronology Report
+Components of a Medical Chronology

 How to write an efficient medical chronology report?

-Medical chronology reports are not just a list of events with dates related to the incident.
+Medical chronology reports are not just a list of events with dates related to the treatment and incident.
 It is a crucial part of a medico-legal case and sometimes the key element to winning it.
 Therefore improper preparation of a chronology might render it useless.
 Here are some tips to prepare a case winning medical chronology:

 1. Begin immediately